-Enrolling yourself and everyone else in your team is ideal.
-When your team has this highly effective skill set and tool set that they all share, they’ll be able to repair damaged workplace relationships, defuse conflict before it escalates, and use any conflicts they can’t prevent as an opportunity to develop creative, collaborative solutions.
+Enrolling your team is ideal because when your team has this highly effective skillset and toolset that they all share, they’ll be able to repair damaged workplace relationships, defuse conflict before it escalates, and use any conflicts they can’t prevent as an opportunity to develop creative, collaborative solutions.

 Give them Collaboration In A Box:

-- Self-directed training program to shift your team from conflict to collaboration, a mix of 7 hours of pre-recorded and live sessions.
+- Training program to shift your team from conflict to collaboration, a mix of 7 hours of pre-recorded and live sessions.